Travelling and paying with your Debit Card or OV-pas

 1. Fare due

 Passengers must always pay the fare due.
-If your payment cannot be processed, your OV-pas or the travel function on your Debit Card will automatically be blocked.
-You will then be able to check out for your current journey, but will no longer be able to check in for a new journey.
-You can appeal an automated decision that causes your Debit Card or OV-pas to be blocked.
+If your payment cannot be processed, the travel function on your Card will automatically be blocked.
+You will still be able to check out, but you will not be able to check in.
+You can object to this automated decision in which your Card is temporarily blocked.
 You can do so by contacting OVpay customer service.
-They will determine why your Debit Card or OV-pas was blocked and will unblock it if appropriate.
+They will determine why your Card was blocked and will unblock it if appropriate.

 2. Debit Card blocked by bank